jofrysutanto/windsor-doc/docs/guides/basic.md

   - 'page-contact.acf.yaml'
 blueprints:
   - 'banner.acf.yaml'
+blocks:
+  - 'my-gutenberg-block.acf.yaml'
 ```

 YAML files within `fields` are registered before `pages`, this lets you prioritise some files by putting them in `fields` section.
 For example, you might have a field group called `slider.acf.yaml` which is used for cloning; you should be registering this field under `fields`.

 Blueprints are a unique feature in Windsor, which lets you re-use collection fields without sacrificing flexibility.
 For more information, refer to [Blueprints](/blueprints) section.

+Finally, `blocks` section lets you define [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).
+Refer to the [Blocks](./blocks) section for more information about how to configure your custom blocks.

 ## Fields